 Schedule Social Media For the Week

 If you’re a fellow blogger, that is.
-I like to do almost all of my social media posts for Facebook and Twitter on Sunday so I don’t have to think about it during the week.
+I like to do almost all of my social media posts on Facebook and Twitter on Sunday so I don’t have to think about it during the week.
 It only takes 15-20 minutes on Sunday, and it saves me time the rest of the week.
 Don’t worry, I’ve got a blog post all about automating your blog promotion for social media!

 Clean the House

 There’s nothing worse than starting the work week with a messy house!
 I always have a more productive week when it starts with a clean house.
 Monday evenings after work are pretty much the last time I want to come home and wash dishes, do laundry, etc., so I get all of that done on Sundays.

 Meal Plan and Meal Prep

 Sundays are typically the day I do any grocery shopping.
 Before I do that, I write a meal plan.
 I write down what I’ll have for breakfast, lunch, and dinner each day.

 You Might Also Like: Things to Do at the Start of Every Month to Stay Organized